-Taslin NZ Limited - Hillcrest Rest Home Date of Audit: 9 August 2019 Page 21 of 27
+Taslin NZ Limited - Hillcrest Rest Home Date of Audit: 16 July 2021 Page 21 of 25

-I Standard 3.1: Infection control management There is a managed environment, which minimises the risk of infection to consumers, service providers, and visitors.
-This shall be appropriate to the size and scope of the service.
-FA Hillcrest Rest Home has an established infection control programme with content and detail that is appropriate for the size, complexity and degree of risk associated with the service.
-The RN and owner/manager share the infection control responsibilities.
-The infection control job description has identified delegated responsibility for infection control within the service.
-The infection control coordinator provides a three-monthly report of all infection events to staff.
-The infection control programme is reviewed annually.
-Visitors are asked not to visit if they have been unwell.
-Influenza vaccines are offered to residents and staff.
-There are hand sanitisers throughout the facility and adequate supplies of personal protective equipment.
-There have been no outbreaks since the last audit.
-Standard 3.2: Implementing the infection control programme There are adequate human, physical, and information resources to implement the infection control programme and meet the needs of the organisation.
-FA Infection control is managed by the infection control coordinator (RN).
-The infection control coordinator has maintained current knowledge of infection prevention and control.
-The infection control coordinator has access to infection control personnel within the district health board, laboratory services and the GP who monitors the use of antibiotics.
-Standard 3.3: Policies and procedures Documented policies and procedures for the prevention and control of infection reflect current accepted good practice and relevant legislative requirements and are readily available and are implemented in the organisation.
-These policies and procedures are practical, safe, and appropriate/suitable for the type of service provided.
-FA The infection control policies include a range of standards and guidelines including defined roles and responsibilities for the prevention of infection and training and education of staff.
-Infection control procedures developed in respect of the kitchen, laundry and housekeeping incorporate the principles of infection control.
-The policies have been developed by an aged care consultant and reviewed annually.
-Standard 3.4: Education The organisation provides relevant education on infection control to all service providers, support staff, and consumers.
-FA The infection control coordinator is responsible for coordinating/providing education and training to staff.
-Infection control education has been provided in the past year.
+The organisation provides relevant education on infection control to all service providers, support staff, and consumers.
+Infection control education has been provided in the past year by the IC nurse specialist from HBDHB.
 Staff receive education on orientation and one on one training as required.
 Resident education occurs as part of providing daily cares and at resident meetings such as use of sanitisers and hand washing.
-Hand hygiene posters have been placed in all resident toilet areas.
 Standard 3.5: Surveillance Surveillance for infection is carried out in accordance with agreed objectives, priorities, and methods that have been specified in the infection control programme.
 FA There is a policy describing surveillance methodology for monitoring of infections.
 Definitions of infections are in place appropriate to the complexity of service provided.
-The infection control coordinator collects the infection rates every three months, identifies trends and uses the information to initiate quality activities within the facility including training needs.
-The GP receives a copy of the three-monthly summary of infections and antibiotic usage which is signed and returned.
-The RN and caregivers interviewed were aware of infection rates and infection control practises.
+The infection control coordinator collects the infection rates monthly, identifies trends and uses the information to initiate quality activities within the facility including training needs.
+The RN and HCAs interviewed were aware of infection rates and infection control practises.
 Systems are in place that are appropriate to the size and complexity of the facility.
-There have been no outbreaks since the last audit.
+There have been no outbreaks since the previous audit.
 Standard 2.1.1: Restraint minimisation Services demonstrate that the use of restraint is actively minimised.
 FA Hillcrest Rest Home has restraint minimisation and safe practice policies and procedures in place.
 The restraint policy includes the definitions of restraint and enablers, which is congruent with the definitions in NZS 8134.0.
 On the day of the audit there were no residents requiring the use of a restraint or enabler.
-The RN oversees the enabler/restraint process within the facility.
-Staff received training on restraint minimisation in March 2019 and challenging behaviour management in February 2019.
+Staff received training on restraint minimisation and challenging behaviour management in 2021.